The Movements of the Spirits

 Table of contents

-94. What are the movements of the blood and spirits that cause the five preceding passions
+94. The movements of the blood and spirits that cause the 5 preceding passions

 Their cause is not solely in the brain but also in the heart, spleen, liver, and all other parts of the body* insofar as they serve in the production of blood and subsequently of spirits.